 - Feel free to leave out any pages that you feel would be too challenging for your class or that your sub wouldn't have time to complete, given the other elements of your day (morning meeting, centers, independent reading, brain breaks, assemblies, etc.).
 These resources are designed so that you have more than enough things for students to do each day and can be selective.
-Cross out any images below of pages you decide not to photocopy for the sub. - ➤ Have an extra copy of the student materials available for the sub.
-It would be helpful (though not required) to give your sub access to a document projector so s/he can display each activity for the class and walk students through it. - You can make a class set of copies for the reading passage if you'd like (rather than just the one copy for the sub to read to students).
-Students may be able to follow along as the teacher reads to them and can mark up the text if they find that helpful.
-If you think the text is too complex or long for this, just have the sub read it to them.
+Cross out any images below of pages you decide not to photocopy for the sub. - Have an extra copy of the student materials available for the sub.
+It would be helpful (though not required) to give your sub access to a document projector so s/he can display each activity for the class and walk students through it.